Pool Volume Calculator: How Many Gallons of Water Does Your Pool Hold?

-Need to figure out how many gallons of water are in your pool?
-Just plug in your pool’s measurements into our pool volume calculator below.
+Do you need to figure out how many gallons of water your pool holds?
+Just enter your pool’s measurements into our pool volume calculator below.

 Be sure to measure from the depth of your water, not the height of the wall or the depth of the pool.
 You want to know how much water is in your pool, and it’s probably not filled up to the top.